Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 4. Audit Your Inventory

 When it comes to promoting products during the holiday season, many retailers focus on their most popular items.
-And while your most popular products may indeed bring in the bulk of your revenue, both throughout the year and during periods of increased spending such as t Black Friday and Cyber Monday, there is also another category of your products you should give extra attention to when consumers are ready to spend.
+And while your most popular products may indeed bring in the bulk of your revenue, both throughout the year and during periods of increased spending such as Black Friday and Cyber Monday, there is also another category of your products you should give extra attention to when consumers are ready to spend.

 Can you guess?

-Excess inventory.
-With consumers apt to spend, the holiday season is a perfect time to move your excess inventory through promotions and heavy discounts.
-This is why it’s critical to audit your inventory.
+This is why it's critical to audit your inventory.
 Take a look at what products have not moved over the past few months and make sure to offer incentives for consumers to purchase them during the holiday season.

 Moving your excess inventory will help your business by providing it with additional cash flow.
 Managing your cash flow is critical, especially during uncertain economic times like today when concerns around inflation and recession are causing issues for businesses around the world.
-And if you’re a brick-and-mortar store, or an online store with limited warehouse space, you’ll also get the added benefit of freeing up physical storage (allowing you to stock up even more on products you think are apt to sell).

 5. Forecast Demand With Accuracy

-Analyzing previous year’s trends, stocking up early, projecting your profit margins and performing an audit of your inventory are all going to help in ensuring that your business gets the most out of the holiday season.
-But all of these activities can be time consuming, especially if you’ve never done them before and don’t really know how to perform them.
+Analyzing previous year's trends, stocking up early, projecting your profit margins and performing an audit of your inventory are all going to help in ensuring that your business gets the most out of the holiday season.

 Fortunately, we’ve created a free Excel template to assist you with all the above.
 Our inventory forecasting template is designed using best practices and can help you with: